oslo-pm/oslo-pm.github.io/_posts/2020-10-07-brian-d-foy-looking-forward-to-perl-7.md

 is currently working on a [guide for transitioning from Perl 5 to 7](https://leanpub.com/preparing_for_perl7).

-## Oslo Perl Mongers - the organizer
+## - Oslo Perl Mongers, the organizer

 [Oslo.pm](https://oslo.pm) is the largest network of developers who use and care about Perl, CPAN, Raku and related technologies and communities.
 We're